 The main drawback of sleeping with socks on is a personal preference one when people mention that they feel less restricted and more comfortable with bare feet.
-Given the evidence that socks may help you sleep, though, anyone struggling to fall asleep barefooted might need to try a different kind of sock.
+Given the evidence that socks may help you sleep, though, anyone struggling to fall asleep barefooted might need to try a different kind of sock, such as wicking socks.
 Extremely thick socks and those that aren’t breathable can have the opposite effect, overheating your feet and disrupting your sleep that way.

 Tips: Sleeping With Socks On

 - Consider picking some designated socks for sleeping and not wearing them during the daytime.
 Socks with accumulated dust or other floor particulates could be more irritating than a clean pair of dedicated sleep socks.